HENNGE/terraform-check/README.md

 - `directory`: (required) One or more directories separated by space, containing the Terraform configuration.
 - `terraform_version`: (optional) Terraform version to use.
 You can set version for each directory if checking on multiple directories.
+If set to `system`, the action will use the terraform version already installed.
 Defaults to `latest`.
 - `hide_refresh`: (optional) Hide state refresh output from report
 - `post_comment`: (optional) Whether to post [detailed report](#detailed-report) as pull request comment.